-If you agreed for your name and contact details to be passed to NatCen, you may get a telephone call or email from May 2019 onwards to see if you would like to take part in an interview or focus group.
-We anticipate that all research interviews will be completed in August 2019.
+If you agreed for your name and contact details to be passed to NatCen, you may receive an email or telephone call from August 2021 onwards to see if you would like to take part in an interview or focus group.

 If, after speaking with a NatCen researcher, you or your child decide to take part in the research, we will arrange with you a day and time for the interview or focus group to take place.